Skip to main content

 7. Mix well to combine and make tennis ball sized portions using the palms of your hands.
 This should yield between 5-6 meatballs.

 8. Pat down the meatball to form a patty and add a peeled boiled egg in the center.
-Gently form the mince around the egg and ensure the thickens all around is even.
+Gently form the mince around the egg and ensure the thickness all around is even.
 Repeat the same with remaining portions.

 9. Heat the oil for shallow frying and in the meanwhile coat each kofta/meatball with rice flour.
 Fry each kofta/meatball for 5-8 minutes or until golden brown on each side.